 Spending time in a gap year program between high school and college may be a good option if you need to build your skillset or save money.
 You can take a semester (or more) away from school to travel, volunteer, or work on the areas of your life that keep you from being ready for college (see option #3).
 Your mindset and direction will likely evolve during your time away from school.
 As you gain insight into your passions and goals, your unique pathway will unfold.

-Option #3: Attend Skyterra Embrace, a therapeutic program for young women
+Option #3: Attend Skyterra Embrace, a wellness retreat for young women

 If you want to work on the areas of your life that keep you from being ready for college, Skyterra Embrace may be the best option.